Error: Contact form not found.

 Individual Filing Options: Can Only One Spouse File Bankruptcy

 Yes, can only one spouse file bankruptcy while remaining married to their partner.
-This individual filing approach, known as separate bankruptcy, allows one spouse to discharge their debts without requiring their partner to participate.
+This individual filing approach, known as separate bankruptcy, allows one spouse to seek bankruptcy relief for their debts without requiring their partner to participate.
 However, the decision requires careful consideration of joint assets, community property laws, and potential impacts on the non-filing spouse.

 The U.S. Trustee Program recognizes individual filing rights for married couples, allowing spouses to maintain separate bankruptcy cases even when living together and sharing household expenses.